WHEN ADULTS WITH MAC LUNG DISEASE REMAINED CULTURE POSITIVE AFTER ≥6 MONTHS OF MULTIDRUG THERAPY,*

 ARIKAYCE helped patients get converted and stay converted1-3

-Only patients on ARIKAYCE + multidrug therapy for 12 months after conversion stayed culture negative after all treatment ended.1,3
+Of patients who remained on therapy for 12 months after culture conversion, only those on ARIKAYCE + multidrug therapy stayed culture negative after all treatment ended.1,3

 aPercentage comparison.